bsdimp/freebsd-git-docs/mini-primer.md

 For more on this topic,
 https://www.freecodecamp.org/news/the-ultimate-guide-to-git-merge-and-git-rebase/
 provides a rather extensive treatment.
-It goes into a lot of cases I didn't cover here for simplicity that are useful to know since they come up from time to time.
+It is a good resource for issues that arrise occasionally but are too obscure for this guide.

-### Updating to a New FreeBSD Branch
+### Switching to a Different FreeBSD Branch

-Let's say you want to main the jump from FreeBSD stable/12 to FreeBSD current.
-That's easy to do as well, if you have a deep clone.
+If you wish to shift from stable/12 to the current branch.
+If you have a deep clone, the following will suffice:
 ```
 % git checkout main
 % # build and install here...
 ```
-and you are done.
 If you have a local branch, though, there's one or two caveats.
 First, rebase will rewrite history, so you'll likely want to do something to save it.
 Second, jumping branches tends to encounter more conflicts.
 If we pretend the example above was relative